kovidgoyal/calibre/manual/faq.rst

 |app| freezes/crashes occasionally?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are six possible things I know of, that can cause this:
+There are several possible things I know of, that can cause this:

     * You recently connected an external monitor or TV to your computer.
 In
       this case, whenever |app| opens a new window like the edit metadata
       window or the conversion dialog, it appears on the second monitor where
       you dont notice it and so you think |app| has frozen.
 Disconnect your
       second monitor and restart calibre.

-    * You are using a Wacom branded USB mouse.
-There is an incompatibility between
-      Wacom mice and the graphics toolkit |app| uses.
-Try using a non-Wacom
-      mouse.

     * If you use RoboForm, it is known to cause |app| to crash.
 Add |app| to
       the blacklist of programs inside RoboForm to fix this.
 Or uninstall